About – Our History

 A joint feeding project named Safehaven was soon developed early on in 2010 and was manned by a substantial group of volunteers resourced not only from Crossover but also St Peters Church and One Church.
 This initiative is still operating as a St Peters Church Project during University term times and the venue is now in a warm carpeted Church!
 Many volunteers are University students and because of this Safehaven can only effectively operate during the school/University terms.

-Early in 2014 we recognised another gap – weekend breakfasts!
+Early in 2014, we recognised another gap – weekend breakfasts!
 Statutory services provide support during the week but there is not breakfast provision at the weekend.
-Crossover trialed Saturday morning breakfasts with our catering van. this was an immediate success so we extended the service to include Sundays!
-Currently we serve cooked breakfasts to between 30 and 50 guests each day 52 weeks a year.
+Crossover trialled Saturday morning breakfasts with our catering van. this was an immediate success so we extended the service to include Sundays!
+Currently, we serve cooked breakfasts to between 30 and 50 guests each day 52 weeks a year.

 Some volunteer opportunities are available see our Volunteering and Contact page.